ian-shuman/gjamfinal/README.md

     * fSensGibbs: dataframe with 3200 samples.
 Number of columns differs according to the number of parameters in the specified model.
 Columns are the covariance between X and the responses they elicit from Y. See Clark et al. (2017) for more information.
 Also includes chain (1-4) and iter (201-1000) columns for the MCMC chain and MCMC iteration. iter starts at 201 because burn-in has already been removed.
     * sgibbs: dataframe with 3200 samples.
 Number of columns differs according to the number of parameters in the specified model.
 Columns are covariances between response variables.
 See Clark et al. (2017) for more information.
 Also includes chain (1-4) and iter (201-1000) columns for the MCMC chain and MCMC iteration. iter starts at 201 because burn-in has already been removed.

-* **8.Visualize.R**: This script produces figures used in Shuman et al. (in prep) for both community-level and biome-level runs, depending on the input called into the script and the designation of "all" (community-level) or "reduced" (biome-level) at the beginning of the script.
+* **8.Visualize.R**: This script produces figures used in Shuman et al. (in prep) for both community-level and biome-level runs, depending on the input called into the script and the designation of "all" (community-level) or "reduced" (ecosystem-level) at the beginning of the script.
 The script uses the output of 7.Combine.R, but the specific input depends on the simulation of interest.
   * Inputs: combined.RData file from the specified subdirectory of the out/ folder.
 The file is specified by modifying line 11.
-  * Outputs: none.
-Figures produced
+  * Outputs: Figures produced.
+Additionally, the correlation plots produced near the end of the script are saved and used within this script to produce a multi-panel correlation plot figure (line 776) depicting the results from both the "all" (community-level) and "reduced" (ecosystem-level) designations together.
+Those saved objects are:
+    * out/all_taxa_corrplot.RData
+    * out/reduced_taxa_corrplot.RData

 * **9.Predict_OOS.R**: This script uses the model fit of one of the simulations from 6.Run to predict the out-of-sample data.
 The type of prediction here predicts the response variable only from the environmental covariate sand does not take into account the covariance between taxa or biomes.
 Visualization is included in the same script.
   * Inputs:
     * The global environment RData file for the first chain of any of the four model runs.
 The first chain is specified as follows, using the All_taxa\~all_cov_ASPECT model run type as an example: out/All_taxa\~all_cov_ASPECT/all_taxa-all_cov_ASPECT_1.RD ta